riyavsinha/marimo/README.md

 <img src="https://raw.githubusercontent.com/riyavsinha/marimo/main/docs/_static/agent-suggestions.png" width="700px" />

-You will notice that the suggestions are rendered in a new panel to the right of the agent cell.
+The suggestions are rendered in a new panel to the right of the agent cell.
 These are generated as a background task, so they can happen after the agent cell has returned its response.

 ---